25 Best Kids Book Series

 With the book series, children can literally live the characters and follow the narrative from one book to another.
 The curiosity element is what makes book series extremely popular.
-Children laugh, cry and share the emotions of the characters as they follow the script with careful detail.
 There are several popular kids book series that your child will love.
-From the Curious George series to Hunger Games, we present a list of some all-time favourites for kids and teenagers.
-Read on to find out which one is appropriate for your child to get him/her to go on a reading spree!
+From the Curious George series to Hunger Games, we present a list of some all-time favorite children’s book series.

 1. Curious George